overture-stack/website/markdown/documentation/maestro/installation/installation.md

 First, we must make sure that indexing is enabled in the configuration file.
 Although by default this setting is enabled, it is good practice to check.

-1. Switch to the `config` directory and locate the `application.yml` file:
+1. From your command line, switch to the `config` directory and locate the `application.yml` file:

 ```shell
 cd maestro/maestro-app/src/main/resources/config